 Israel is warned against seeking foreign comforts over its divine purpose, and cautioned regarding making treaties with hostile elements – lessons which still have relevance today!

-By Michal Schneider, Jerusalem
+By Michal Schneider, israel today, Jerusalem

 In chapter 32 we read of the last preparations of the people of Israel on the east side of the Jordan River before entering the Promised Land.
 Two tribes, Reuben and Gad, asked Moses to get as their inheritance the lands east of the Jordan.